Italy's Eni strikes deal with Total to boost Algeria operations

 Eni, the biggest foreign oil and gas player in Algeria, said it had also agreed with Sonatrach to take a 49 percent stake in three oil blocks in the Algerian desert estimated to hold 145 million barrels of oil.

-The licences cover an area in the North Berkine basin where all Eni’s production assets are located and production is expected to start by the end of 2020.
+The licenses cover an area in the North Berkine basin where all Eni’s production assets are located and production is expected to start by the end of 2020.

-Eni has been operating in Algeria since 1981 and has strategic contracts with Sonatrach to import around 20 percent of Italy’s gas.
+Eni has been operating in Algeria since 1981 and has strategic contracts with Sonatrach, importing 27 percent of Italy’s gas last year.

 With strong output potential in Libya and Egypt, it is looking to help create a gas hub in the Eastern Mediterranean area.